 Cons

 The D-Link G650 is a mobile router that’s not so mobile.
 With a built-in cellular modem (and a Nano SIM slot), it’s ready to host a 5G/4G connection right out of the box.
-It also comes with a WAN network port to host a regular broadband connection.
-And it can do both at a time in a failover dual-WAN setup.
+It also includes a WAN port for a regular broadband connection.
+And it can do both simultaneously in a failover dual-WAN setup.

-Unforatutenly, it’s a bit bulky yet doesn’t have a built-in battery, making it a bit hard to fit in your suitcase and therefore many travel situations.
+Unfortunately, it’s a bit bulky and doesn’t have a built-in battery, making it hard to fit in your suitcase and many travel situations.
 However, it’s an excellent solution for an RV or a boat.

 D-Link D-Link G530's Rating